MicrosoftDocs/win32/desktop-src/tablet/instantiating-inkedit.md

 ## Visual Basic .NET and C\#

-If you are working with Microsoft Visual Basic .NET or C\#, drag the [InkEdit](frlrfMicrosoftInkInkEditClassTopic) control from the Toolbox in Visual Studio to the form or page where you want the control to appear.
+If you are working with Microsoft Visual Basic .NET or C\#, drag the [InkEdit](https://msdn.microsoft.com/library/ms701682(v=VS.85).aspx) control from the Toolbox in Visual Studio to the form or page where you want the control to appear.

 ## Win32/C++